Frequently Asked Questions

 Is financial aid available?

 Yes, limited, partial, needs-based financial aid is available.
 Financial aid will depend on income level and is measured very similarly to New Haven's free- and reduced lunch program.
-The Financial Aid application is now available on the registration page.
+The Financial Aid application is available on the registration page February-March 2018.

 What is the After Care Program?

 Theater & Arts and Musical Theater Campers may opt to sign up for our After Care Program.
-This program runs from 3:00 to 5:00 p.m. and allows campers to choose one of three arts-related activities which vary each day (activities include theater games, visual arts, crafts, etc.).
+This program runs from 3:00 to 5:00 p.m.
+Guided activities vary daily, but campers may opt to read or play games.
 Campers will also receive snack.
 The After Care Program is not included in camp tuition and costs $100 per session, $200 for both sessions.

 Who are the Camp Instructors and Staff?